tomeryul/py_OOP_MMO/README.md

 READE ME

-An OOP of about AFK MMO
+An OOP about AFK MMO

 Creating a Character, Party, monsters, Maps and more.
 Send individual or a party to train.